ABI's Biomimetics Lab, where work on electric charge has helped create groundbreaking inventions.

 Literature on the subject:

-With the rising popularity of virtual reality, comes to a need for more natural and intuitive human machine-interaction methods, one such method is using a motion capturing smart glove.
-However, when the user is trying to interact with a virtual object with his/her hand, using a smart glove alone can be bland without any feedback and stimulation.
+With the rising popularity of virtual reality, comes a need for more natural and intuitive human machine-interaction methods (HCI).
+One such method is using a motion capturing smart glove to enable hand-object interaction in VR/AR.
+However, when the user is trying to interact with a virtual object with their hand, the missing sense of tactility could negatively impact their experience.

 Torturing brain cells to understand traumatic brain injury